The Best Restaurants In Dalston | Ranked In No Particular Order (Because They’re All Amazing)

 GLOBAL SMALL PLATES: ROGUES

-What started out as a series of popups in the Hackney Coffee Company over the road has now become a beautiful little independent Dalston restaurant serving up a global array of small plates.
-The two show-runners, Freddie & Zac, met while working in the kitchens at the Michelin Starred Galvin La Chapelle, where they soon realised they shared the same values & food philosophy.
+What started out as a series of popups in the Hackney Coffee Company over the road has now become a beautiful little independent restaurant in Dalston called Rogues, serving up a global array of small plates.
+The two show-runners, Freddie & Zac, met while working in the kitchens at the Michelin-starred Galvin La Chapelle, where they soon realised they shared the same values & food philosophy.
 So here, they’ll cook “dishes they’d like to eat”, and you’ll want to devour…

 Address: 460 Hackney Road, E2 9EG | Book here